-While there is a ton of awesome things to do in Yellowstone, you can’t possibly do or see it all unless you have at least one week in Yellowstone.
+While there are a ton of awesome things to do in Yellowstone, you can’t possibly do or see it all unless you have at least one week in Yellowstone.
 That’s why we’ve narrowed our list down to our favorite sights.

 Old Faithful is perhaps one of Yellowstone’s main claims to fame.
 The geyser has been erupting like clockwork since it was first discovered in the late 1800s.

-Although one of the most notable things to do in Yellowstone, it is actually one of least exciting things to see on this list.
+Although one of the most notable things to do in Yellowstone, seeing Old Faithful erupt is actually one of least exciting things to see on this list.
 Still, watching Old Faithful spew water high into the air is a must when in Yellowstone.
-It’s kind of like viewing the Mona Lisa in Paris or seeing the Little Mermaid statue in Copenhagen.
-It is a bit underwhelming, but you do it to say you’ve done it.

 Also, be sure to stay on the boardwalk and designated trails around Old Faithful and any of the other geysers or hot springs.
 The ground is fragile in these areas, and the water underneath is scalding.
 Keep children close at all times!